Laura-MacLeod/MP_Project/README.md

 # Microprocessors
-Repository for Physics Year 3 microprocessors lab
+Repository for Physics Year 3 microprocessors project

-A simple assembly program for PIC18 microprocessor, that counts to 100, putting the current count value out onto PORTB
+Generation of a PWM signal to be used with a speaker.